Aethylred/vagrant-puppet-harness/README.md

 The Puppet bootstrap scripts in the `bootstrap` directory are from from the [Vagrant](vagrant) [puppet-bootstrap scripts](https://github.com/hashicorp/puppet-bootstrap) provided by [Hashicorp](http://www.hashicorp.com/).

-The current `Vagrantfile` is configured to use the [Ubuntu 12.04 NoCM VMeare box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-svr-12042-x64-vf503-nocm.box) or the [Ubuntu 12.04 NoCM Virtualbox box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box) from the [PuppetLabs box repository](http://puppet-vagrant-boxes.puppetlabs.com/).
+The current `Vagrantfile` is configured to use the [Ubuntu 12.04 NoCM VMware box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-svr-12042-x64-vf503-nocm.box) or the [Ubuntu 12.04 NoCM Virtualbox box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box) from the [PuppetLabs box repository](http://puppet-vagrant-boxes.puppetlabs.com/).
 It will load the appropriate box for your provider, the VMware box for VMware Fusion and VMware Workstation, and the VirtualBox box for VirtualBox.
 Check the [Vagrant documentation](http://docs.vagrantup.com/v2/providers/basic_usage.html) for usage.

 ## Getting started